csurgay/ansible-training/lessons/17_Tags/README.md

       tags: always
 ```

-This ensures that important tasks always run, and deprecated tasks never run, giving you more control and stability in your playbook.
+This ensures that important Tasks always run, and deprecated Tasks never run, giving you more control and stability in your Playbook.

 ---
 ## Advanced tag usage

-Ansible tags can be used in more advanced ways with variables, facts, roles, and imports to make your playbooks more flexible and efficient.
+Ansible tags can be used in more advanced ways with variables, Facts, Roles, and imports to make your Playbooks more flexible and efficient.

 #### Using Tags with Variables

-You can assign tag values through variables so that all your tag management is centralized instead of scattered across the playbook.
+You can assign tag values through variables so that all your tag management is centralized instead of scattered across the Playbook.
 ```yaml
 ---
 - name: Playbook with Tags and Variables